David Truman – Private Client Partner

 Most income tax, NIC and student loan payments will be due on 31 July and/or 31 January, and we would expect your VAT to be due one month and 7 days after the end of each quarter.

 Finally, we’d recommend that you open a separate business bank account so you can keep your personal and business expenditure separate.

 As a self-employed individual, maintaining accurate and reliable records is essential.
 We would always recommend you use the appropriate software to manage and store your records of income and expenditure for up to six years.

 When it comes to HMRC, you can never keep too many records and these can be invaluable in the run up to key tax dates such as self-assessment and VAT returns and, if HMRC do ask questions about your tax affairs, can be very helpful in getting any enquiries resolved quickly.

 With this in mind we would recommend that you take note of HMRC’s Making Tax Digital (MTD) initiative.
-Due for launch in April 2019, MTD aims to improve the way in which businesses (including the self-employed) submit and pay their tax and VAT returns.
+Launched in April 2019, MTD aims to improve the way in which businesses (including the self-employed) submit and pay their tax and VAT returns.